DMC1 (gene): Function

 The protein encoded by this gene is essential for meiotic homologous recombination.
 Genetic recombination in meiosis plays an important role in generating diversity of genetic information and facilitates the reductional segregation of chromosomes that must occur for formation of gametes during sexual reproduction.

+During meiosis, programmed DNA double strand breaks (DSBs) are introduced by topoisomerase-like enzyme Spo11.
+DSBs are lengthened through the actions of exonucleases to trim the 5' ends and form long 3' single-stranded DNA (ssDNA) overhangs.
+These 3' overhangs are stabilized by the effects of single strand binding proteins (SSBs) to protect the ssDNA and prevent the formation of secondary structures.
+DMC1 is loaded onto the 3' ssDNA to form a right-handed helical nucleoprotein filament.
+Subsequently, this nucleoprotein filament conducts a homology search in a homologous DNA region.
+Single-strand invasion in a complementary region in the homologous chromosome by the 3'-ended DNA strand forms a heteroduplex in the form of a displacement loop (D-loop).
+This D-Loop is extended as DNA repair synthesis occurs, forming a Holliday junction.
+Resolution of this Holiday junction results in crossover or non-crossover product.
+Crossover products are generated to a lesser extent than non-crossover products.

 Like other members of the Rad51/RecA family, Dmc1 stabilizes strand exchange intermediates (Rad1/RecA-stretched DNA, or RS-DNA) in stretched triplets similar to B form DNA.
 Each molecule of the protein binds a triplet of nucleotides, and the strength of that binding, as assessed by the change in Gibbs free energy, can be assessed by the length of time that a labelled dsDNA probe with a short homologous sequence remains bound to a DNA containing a short region of homology to it.
 A study of this type has shown that a mismatch in any of the three positions at the end of a stretch of homology will not increase the length of time that the probe remains bound, and in Rad51 or RecA constructs an internal mismatch will cause a similar reduction in binding time.
 All of the enzymes are capable of "stepping over" a mismatch and continuing to bind the probe more firmly if a longer region of homology exists.
 However, with Dmc1 a triplet with a single internal (but not terminal) mismatch will contribute to the stability of probe binding to a similar extent as one without a mismatch.
 In this way, Dmc1 is specially suited to its role as a meiosis-specific recombinase, as this activity permits it more effectively to catalyze recombination between sequences that are not perfectly matched.

 Interactions

-DMC1 (gene) has been shown to interact with RAD51.
+DMC1 (gene) has been shown to interact with RAD51 and the Structural Maintenance of Chromosome 5/6 (SMC5/6) complex.
 The protein has also been shown to bind Tid1(Rdh54), Mei5/Sae3, and Hop2/Mnd1.
 All of these interacting proteins act to enhance Dmc1's activity in purified systems and are also implicated as being required for Dmc1 function in cells.